uccser/cs-field-guide/csfieldguide/chapters/content/en/human-computer-interaction/sections/user-experience.md

 UI Designers are graphic designers.
 It is their job to make sure that the app is themed well to match the apps purpose and that it is visually interesting.
 Whereas a UX Designer is concerned about how users interact with an app and how it makes them feel.

+More reading on UX vs UI is available [here](https://uxplanet.org/what-is-ui-vs-ux-design-and-the-difference-d9113f6612de).

 {panel end}